 Initially, I wanted a Linux imaging software to replace my old Meade DSI pro.
 I found the Kstar with Ekos allowed me to use my old Meade DSI pro CCD imager and run under Linux.

 Why Linux?
 Lots of reasons.
 Mainly, I never cared much for Windows and found the OS very limiting.
-I like the reliability and utilities for using the software (more on the utilities later).
+I like the reliability and Unix utilities running under Linux; it makes connectivity easy to the remote server.
 Note – Kstars/Ekos will also run under Windows and MacOS.

 I was familiar to Kstars but not with Ekos.
 It was a bit overwhelming to understand, and use Ekos, but once I was familiar with the operation and understanding how the software interacted with Kstars, remote Indi lib servers, it became easier to use.